 (c) The installer is responsible to supply and install identification signs as directed by the Fire Chief.
 (See Appendix.)

-(d) The installer is responsible to install a deep well and pump, in accordance with Chapter 255-2A of the Winchendon Board of Health Water Supply Regulations that will automatically maintain a full water level in the tank.
+(d) The installer is responsible to install a deep well and pump, in accordance with Chapter 255-2A of the Winchendon Board of Health Water Supply Regulations, that will automatically maintain a full water level in the tank.
 The well/pump combination must be capable of delivering a minimum of five gallons per minute.
 If the well is determined capable of delivering higher volume, equipment will be installed to provide the higher volume.

 (e) The installer is responsible to install a water fill notification light that will flash a red light when the well pump is operating.
 The light will be mounted at least five feet above the surface of the ground.